ganezasan/dynamodb-to-iot/README.md

 # dynamodb-to-iot

-When created new record in dynamodb, lambda kick to send message to browser.
+This is trigger function to send message to iot.
+When created new record in dynamodb, browser catch the message. using dynamodb, lambda, iot

 ## Preparation
 ### install aws-cli